DavidW2333/playwrightE2Etest/README.md

-#updates The whole jenkins and docker setup was a huge mess, going to completely ditch this repo:(
+#updates The whole jenkins and docker setup was a huge mess, going to stop updating this repo:(

 e2e testing in playwright and jenkins CI/CD in Docker container